hrishim/llvl_prog1_book/src/memory_inst.md

 We already know that data in computers are represented as bits.
 Bits can take one of two values - 0 and 1.
 A group of 8-bits is called a byte.
 Furthermore, every byte of memory has its own identifier - a memory address that distinguishes each byte from other bytes in memory.

 A word is a group of bytes.
 However, unlike byte which is always 8 bits, the size of a word is not a standard across different architectures.
-In the Arm architecture the size of a word is 4 bytes (i.e. 32 bits).
+In the ARM architecture the size of a word is 4 bytes (i.e. 32 bits).
 A half-word is 2 bytes and a double-word is 8 bytes.

 The architecture has load/store instructions that can load half-word, word, and double-word from/to memory.